you don’t have to walk this road alone.

 Full-Disclosure:

 The resources located on this page have not paid me to list them.
 I’m not in a financial agreement with any of them.
 These are orgs, people, and non-profits I believe in or have been personally impacted by.
+Many of them have agreed to list my book in their survivor resources space.
 At the end of the day, my story is not a cure-all and I’m not a credentialed expert yet.
 The resources listed here are ones I wish to signal boost due to my belief in them.
 So, if you want to support the Mission, check them out.
 If you’re a survivor who’s made it this far, I applaud you, maintain that courage as you walk the Path.
 Not one human being can complete the Mission alone.
 It takes every last one of us.